Oscars Prediction Markets: What’s Moving?

 *Eligible U.S. locations only

-Timothée Chalamet remains the favorite to win the Oscar, but his perceived invincibility took a hit in London.
-Marty Supreme went 0-for-11 at the BAFTAs, and Chalamet’s loss to Aramayo suggests the race might be tighter than the Golden Globes indicated.
-As a result, Chalamet’s ‘Yes’ price fell from 78¢ to 70¢.
+Marty Supreme went 0-for-11 at the BAFTAs, and Chalamet’s loss to Aramayo gave the first indication that this race was going to be tighter than the Golden Globes initially indicated.
+In the past few weeks, Chalamet’s ‘Yes’ price fell from 70¢ right down to 31¢, but it's now rising again.

 Buckley is now the heaviest favorite of the entire ceremony.
 Her performance as Agnes Shakespeare earned her the BAFTA for Leading Actress, making her the first Irish performer to ever win that prize.
-Having cleared every hurdle so far, Buckley is sitting at a dominant 91¢.
+Having cleared every hurdle so far, and most recently taking the win at the Actor Awards, Buckley is sitting at a dominant 97¢.

 Despite Sinners making history with 13 BAFTA nominations and a record-breaking 16 Oscar nominations, Coogler lost the BAFTAs top directing prize to Paul Thomas Anderson.
 While the film did win for Original Screenplay and Supporting Actress, the Best Director momentum has shifted entirely away from Coogler.